barseghyanartur/django-fobi/docs/index.rst

     - request.path: A string representing the full path to the requested page, not including the scheme or domain.

     - request.get_full_path(): Returns the path, plus an appended query string, if applicable.

     - request.is_secure():  Returns True if the request is secure; that is, if it was made with HTTPS.

     - request.is_ajax(): Returns True if the request was made via an XMLHttpRequest, by checking the HTTP_X_REQUESTED_WITH header for the string 'XMLHttpRequest'.

     - request.META: A stripped down standard Python dictionary containing the available HTTP headers.

         - HTTP_ACCEPT_ENCODING: Acceptable encodings for the response.

         - HTTP_ACCEPT_LANGUAGE: Acceptable languages for the response.

         - HTTP_HOST: The HTTP Host header sent by the client.

         - HTTP_REFERER: The referring page, if any.

         - HTTP_USER_AGENT: The client’s user-agent string.

+        - QUERY_STRING: The query string, as a single (unparsed) string.

         - REMOTE_ADDR: The IP address of the client.

     - request.user: Authenticated user.

         - request.user.email:

         - request.user.get_username(): Returns the username for the user.
 Since the User model can be swapped out, you should use this method instead of referencing the username attribute directly.

         - request.user.get_full_name(): Returns the first_name plus the
           last_name, with a space in between.

         - request.user.get_short_name(): Returns the first_name.

         - request.user.is_anonymous():

 - now: datetime.datetime.now()